hydrangeatom/learningnote/Linux.md

 ```

 Search for .log files that are older than 3 days and remove them.
-`-mtime` sepcifies a condition on file timestamps.
+`-mtime` specifies a condition on file timestamps.
 And `-exec` specifies the shell command to be executed.

 This looks a bit tricky, but would be useful in IT operations.
 You can clean out-of-date log files on a server.
 Also it's a good idea to set up a cron job to clean the logs.

 Watch out!
-Please note this kind of file opreration can never be undone.
-Some Linux commands have some risks.
+Please note this kind of file operation can never be undone.
+Some Linux commands entail some risks.